Here you’ll find answers to common questions about Stems.

 Where can I buy music in Stems format?

 The open file format means that anyone can sell music in Stem format.
-Online music retailers Beatport, Bleep, Juno, Traxsource, whatpeopleplay, and Wasabeat already offer a wide variety of music in Stems format.
+Online music retailers Beatport, Bleep, Juno, Traxsource, and whatpeopleplay already offer a wide variety of music in Stems format.
 With time, more retailers are expected to support Stems.

 I work for a label or an online music retailer.
 How can I benefit from distributing Stems?